 - Being classified as a Habitual Traffic Offender

 - Failure to pay fines and/or court costs

 - Failure to appear in court

 - Refusing a DUI screening

 As you can see, some of these reasons are related to driving and some are not.
 If your license has been suspended for a non-driving-related charge, you may be able to negotiate a lesser sentence if you are caught driving with a suspended license.
-Though this is not always the case.
+However, this is not always the case.
 It’s up to your attorney to argue this to the courts.

 Punishments for Driving with a Suspended License